GUMBridge: a Corpus for Varieties of Bridging Anaphora: Background

 \textbf{ARRAU} is composed of four subcorpora, covering various genres: ARRAU RST (WSJ news), ARRAU PEAR (spoken narrative), ARRAU TRAINS (dialogues), and ARRAU GNOME (medical/art history).
 However, the annotations for the subcorpora are not consistent, and the largest subcorpus, ARRAU RST (229k tokens) is the only one that has been used in evaluation of bridging resolution systems.
 It includes 3,777 of the 5,512 bridging annotations in ARRAU.
 ARRAU’s bridging annotation links related mentions that establish entity coherence through non-identity relations.
 Because this definition is intentionally broad, annotation is constrained to a fixed set of semantic relations.

-\textbf{GUM} (268k tokens) is an resource that covers a variety of linguistic phenomena for 16 diverse genres\footnote{The extended test set of the corpus, GENTLE \citeplanguageresource{aoyama-etal-2023-gentle}, contains an additional 8 genres} of English: academic writing, biographies, courtroom transcripts, essays, fiction, how-to guides, interviews, letters, news, online forum discussions, podcasts, political speeches, spontaneous face to face conversations, textbooks, travel guides, and vlogs.
-Version 11 of the corpus has a total of 2,192 bridging instances (both lexical and referential bridging).
-Although GUM v11 already contains annotations for bridging, the annotation guidelines relied upon were minimal \citep{gum-wiki}, and GUMBridge aims is to broaden the coverage and robustness of the bridging annotations in GUM.
+\textbf{GUM} (291k tokens, v12) is a resource that covers a variety of linguistic phenomena for 16 diverse genres of English: academic writing, biographies, courtroom transcripts, essays, fiction, how-to guides, interviews, letters, news, online forum discussions, podcasts, political speeches, spontaneous face to face conversations, textbooks, travel guides, and vlogs.
+The extended test set of the corpus, GENTLE \citeplanguageresource{aoyama-etal-2023-gentle}, is included in GUM v12 as the `test2' partition, and contains an additional 8 genres: dictionary entries, live esports commentary, legal documents, medical notes, poetry, mathematical proofs, course syllabuses, and threat letters.

+Version 11 of the GUM corpus had a total of 2,192 bridging instances (both lexical and referential bridging).
+Although GUM v11 already contained annotations for bridging, the annotation guidelines relied upon were minimal \citep{gum-wiki}, and GUMBridge aims is to broaden the coverage and robustness of the bridging annotations for GUM v12.
+In addition to the standalone data release accompanying this paper, the annotations of GUMBridge are included in the GUM v12 release,\footnote{https://github.com/amir-zeldes/gum} and GUMBridge style annotations will continue to be included in future GUM releases.

 \paragraph{Gaps in the Resource Landscape}